 These Deep Fried Oreos are made without boxed pancake mix.
-Instead, I dunk these delicious cookies in an easy homemade pancake mix and fry them until golden brown!
+Instead, I dunk these delicious chocolate sandwich cookies in an easy homemade pancake mix and deep fry them until crispy and golden brown.
+Douse them in a coating of sweet powdered sugar and get your fingers ready!

 If you are familiar with the Jersey shore, you probably already know that every boardwalk on the coast has a fried Oreo stand.
 You can smell the sweet decadence from a mile away.

-But lately, fried Oreos are showing up everywhere!
+But lately, deep fried Oreos are showing up everywhere!
 At fairs, carnivals amusement parks and even weddings!

 They are the epitome of summer and are a serious indulgence that's totally worth the calories.